Legalize an existing secondary suite

 Trade permit inspections you may need, if applicable

-- Do not have any exposed live wiring.
+- There is no exposed live wiring.

 For more information, review the Homeowner electrical wiring guide.